rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 Using the latter approach, the definition of the class `UserController` is not polluted by any exoteric extensions.
 The drawback is that it becomes harder to trace how each implicit paramenter is resolved by the compiler.

+#### Functional programming
+Easy enough!
+We have just implemented dependency injection in Scala using implicits!
+Wow!
+But, wait: why did we introduced also function curring?
+We did not use currying by now.

+The secret is soon unveiled.
+The above examples treat dependency injection in using _object-oriented programming_.
+But, what about _functional programming_?
+In functional programming there is the same requirement for functions to declare and resolve their dependencies.
+In this wolrd, the only way to declare a dependency is to put it into the signature.
+In this way, a client of the function can provide the needed dependency at the same time of the function call.

+{% highlight scala %}
+// The example is taken from the book Scala for the Impatient case class Delimiters(left: String, right: String) def quote(what: String, delims: Delimiters) = delims.left + what + delims.right
+{% endhighlight %}

+To clearly divide the inputs of the functions and the declaration of dependencies, avoiding polluting of the signature, we can using currying.

+{% highlight scala %}
+def quote(what: String)(delims: Delimiters) = delims.left + what + delims.right
+{% endhighlight %}

+Finally, to let the compiler to resolve automatically the dependencies, we can use implicits, as we did for the object-oriented case.
+This tecnique is called _implicit parameter_.

+{% highlight scala %}
+def quote(what: String)(implicit delims: Delimiters) =
+  delims.left + what + delims.right
+{% endhighlight %}

+## Conclusions
+"_This is the end, my only friend, the end_".
+We just analyzed on the tecniques we can use to implement natively dependency injection in Scala: Implicits.
+We analyzed in details the features of the language that helps us to achieve the goal: implicits and function currying.
+We showed an example both using object-oriented programming and functional programming.
+Well.

+Differently from the Cake Pattern, implicit gives us mechanism to implement dependency injection that is concise and sexy.

+> Dependencies are resolved at compile-time, you write less code, there is no boilerplate, classes are loosely coupled, everything is extendable yet still typesafe.

+On the other end, implicits resolution can become hard to understand an maintain very quickly.

+> It is common to use package objects with implicits, so there is no way to eyeball that this small import on top of a file feeds several function calls with implicit variables.
+Even worse, it is impossible to understand from a code that this particular function call needs implicits.

+As for any other tecnique in programming, we always have to compare pros and cons.
+In my opinion, if using properly, implicits offers more pros than cons.
+What do you think?
+Anybody with some bad story about implicits out of there?
+Cheers.

 ## Refereces
 - [JSR 330: Dependency Injection for Java](https://jcp.org/en/jsr/detail?id=330)
 - [Tour of Scala - Self-type](https://docs.scala-lang.org/tour/self-types.html)
 - [Chapter 12: Higher-Order Functions, Section 12.8: Currying.
+Scala for the Impatient, Cay S. Horstmann, 2010, Addison Wesley](https://www.amazon.it/Scala-Impatient-Cay-S-Horstmann/dp/0321774094)
+- [Chapter 21: Implicits, Section 21.5: Implicit Parameters.
 Scala for the Impatient, Cay S. Horstmann, 2010, Addison Wesley](https://www.amazon.it/Scala-Impatient-Cay-S-Horstmann/dp/0321774094)
 - [Currying](https://en.wikipedia.org/wiki/Currying)
 - [Make Them Suffer / Scala Implicit Hell](http://spiridonov.pro/2015/10/14/scala-implicit-hell/)